 In Fort Lauderdale, some types of accidents are more common than others.
 Accidents involving pedestrians can occur in virtually any scenario, but here are some of the most common:

-- Crush accidents.
-Though rare, these devastating accidents occur when a pedestrian becomes caught between two vehicles or between landmarks during sideswipes or a head-on crash.
+- Though rare, these devastating accidents occur when a pedestrian becomes caught between two vehicles or between landmarks during sideswipes or a head-on crash.
 These accidents are often fatal or permanently disabling.

-- Severe bruising and contusion.
-Bruising of the soft tissues of the skin following an accident is common, but it’s also possible to damage internal organs, especially in a high-speed accident.
+- Bruising of the soft tissues of the skin following an accident is common, but it’s also possible to damage internal organs, especially in a high-speed accident.
 Organ bruising or internal bleeding can be fatal if not immediately treated.

-- Head and spinal injuries.
-Concussions and traumatic brain injury can occur in pedestrian-involved crashes, leading to a lifetime of complications.
+- Concussions and traumatic brain injury can occur in pedestrian-involved crashes, leading to a lifetime of complications.
 The force of the impact can also create bruising of the spinal cord.
 This can lead to total or partial paralysis.

-- Catastrophic or devastating injury.
-In a legal sense, we refer to catastrophic injury as anything that leads to long-term or permanent hardship.
+- In a legal sense, we refer to catastrophic injury as anything that leads to long-term or permanent hardship.
 Handicaps or lifelong complications fall under this category.